dbayardAWS/EMRintro/L2b-HiveCLI.md

 ![screenshot](images/H6.png)

-* Type "exit;" to exit the Hive Shell CLI
+* Type "quit;" to quit the Hive Shell CLI

 ## Congratulations - you have interacted with Hive using the Hive CLI
 You used the Hive Shell CLI to run a Hive CREATE EXTERNAL TABLE to define an external table pointing to your CSV datafile stored on S3 and then you ran a SELECT statement against your table to verify that it worked.